S1mS1ngh/senior-design/README.md

 ![Homepage Navigation](Resources/img/Homepage_navigation.png "Homepage Navigation")

-The App is dividing into 4 main pages: Home, Chat, Groups, and Explore.
-These pages lead to more specific pages in the app and will be shown in the user flow.
+The App is divided into 4 main pages: Home, Chat, Groups, and Explore.
+These pages lead to more specific pages in the app and are shown in the user flow.

 ![User Flow Diagram](Resources/img/user_flow.png "User Flow")